nischinthjahnavi/Python-Projects/README.md

 To execute the sql functions in python, the following software should be installed and ready for use

-* [Anaconda](https://www.anaconda.com/products/individual) - Used to install the Anaconda distribution platoform
+* [Anaconda](https://www.anaconda.com/products/individual) - Used to install the Anaconda distribution platform

 * [MySQL Workbench](https://dev.mysql.com/downloads/workbench) - Used to install the MySQL workbench in Windows OS for desktop and Laptop